aniruddhha/java-backend-8ca2f82bab51490889e5523953997a7c/case-studies/README.md

 ### Case Study Implementation Guidelines
 > As per the client requirement, we are developing Very Basic SaaS based Hospital Management System.
-At the beginning, we need to work 3 modules only i.e. Patient, Doctor and Appointment.
+At the beginning, we need to work on 3 modules only i.e. Patient, Doctor and Appointment.
 > We need to develop these apps in such a way that, it would be getting converted to Microservices in the future.
-Each module will be considered as one Microservice in the future.

 - There would be 4 groups, each group will have 4 members
 - Every group has to select one case study from below